thephuse/PAM2/readme.md

 ####Cleanup
 - huge refactor (frontend first)
 - make backend routing a bit more sane
+- some sort of build system to automate sass compilation etc.
-- figure out how to deal with static assets
+- ~~figure out how to deal with static assets~~
-- get rid of CDN scripts, use package manager for front-end maybe
+- ~~get rid of CDN scripts, use package manager for front-end maybe~~
-- figure out how to split js into multiple files
+- ~~figure out how to split js into multiple files~~
 - design and styling and stuff
 - ~~set up secure way to store config info (env vars probably)~~
 - ~~see what happens with heroku~~